chuxiuhong/DualTeacher/README.md

-# DualTeacher: Bridging Coexistence of Unlabelled Classes for Semi-supervised Incremental Object Detection
+# Bridging Coexistence of Unlabelled Classes for Semi-supervised Incremental Object Detection

 This is offical implementation of our paper:

-> DualTeacher: Bridging Coexistence of Unlabelled Classes for Semi-supervised Incremental Object Detection
+> Bridging Coexistence of Unlabelled Classes for Semi-supervised Incremental Object Detection

 ![image1](media/Method.jpg)